beh0115/pedagogy4liaisons-untlibraries/types.md

 **Cooke Nicole A, and Miriam E Sweeney, eds.
 2015. *Teaching for Justice: Implementing Social Justice in the LIS Classroom*.
 Sacramento: Litwin Books.**
 ISBN: 9781634000468  [Link to UNT Record](https://iii.library.unt.edu/record=b5795403~S12).

 <p style="text-indent: 40px">Teaching for Justice describes the efforts of LIS faculty and instructors who feature social justice theory and strategies in their courses and classroom practices.
-The contributors discuss a unified social justice stance for library and information science curricula, using sustainability and critical librarianship as a framework for LIS education, and the place of cultural humility in the LIS profession and education.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+The contributors discuss a unified social justice stance for library and information science curricula, using sustainability and critical librarianship as a framework for LIS education, and the place of cultural humility in the LIS profession and education. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Critten, Jessica.
 2016.
 “Death of the Author(ity): Responding Students as Constructors of Meaning in Information literacy.”
 In McNicol.
 19-29.**